wppbav/developer.wppbav.com/docs/developer-tools/python/basic-usage.md

 | ... |   ... | ...      | ...                                 |
 :::

-`bavapi` provides an `stack_data` parameter to its functions and methods that will take those lists of dictionaries and generate a new entry (row) in the resulting DataFrame for each element in the list.
+`bavapi` provides a `stack_data` parameter to its functions and methods that will take those lists of dictionaries and generate a new entry (row) in the resulting DataFrame for each element in the list.

 ```py
 bavapi.brands("Facebook", include="studies", stack_data=True)